WebDevBernard/ICBC_E-Stamp_Tool/README.md

 - Stamps a customer copy and batch copy ICBC policy document
 - Will check for duplicates, will not overide or delete anything other than empty folders
-- Will copy an unmodified copy into a shared backup folder
+- Will copy the unmodified policy document into a shared backup folder and rename it based on the client first and last name and licence plate
 - Will sort into the backup drive folder based on the producer two code
-- Will match files without producer code two into a root-level folder, if a folder with the same name contains at least one file
+- Will match files without producer two code into a root-level folder, if a folder with the same name contains at least one file
 - Auto archives all files more than two years from the current year, as long any user runs the `icbc_e-stamp_and_copy_tool`
 - All files archived will get reincremented as well (e.g., ABC 123 (3) → ABC 123)
-- When you run the `bulk_copy_ICBC_tool`, it will also generate a log of all the files that could not be copied and files with no producer code 2 that were moved
+- When you run the `bulk_copy_ICBC_tool`, it will also generate a log of all the files that could not be copied and files with no producer 2 code that were moved
 - Free to share and use

 ## FAQ